-As part of our account-opening and due-diligence process, you will be asked to complete a Self-Certification and Declaration form to declare your FATCA status as well as any additional IRS forms, if so required.
+As part of our account-opening and due-diligence process, you will be asked to complete a Tax Residency Self-Certification Form (to declare your FATCA status) as well as any additional IRS forms, if required.
 Based on the information provided, if your account is determined to be a 'US reportable account", GIB will be required to report information about you and your account to the relevant local authorities or to the IRS on an annual basis.

-Further if there is any change in your circumstances or update to your account information, GIB may be required to contact you to obtain additional information in order to update your account classification under FATCA.
+Furthermore, if there is any change in your circumstances or update to your account information, you are required to provide GIB with such information within 90 days of such change.

-10. If I have an account in US Dollars (USD), would this mean that my account will be a "reportable account" under FATCA?
+10. If I have an account in US Dollars (USD), would this mean that my account will be a reportable under FATCA?

 No, the currency of an account has no impact on whether or not it is treated as a 'reportable account'.
 "Reportable accounts" are individual and non-individual accounts that are:

-- held by one or more US persons; or - held by certain entities in which one or more US persons hold a substantial ownership or controlling interest
+- held by one or more US persons; or - held by certain entities in which one or more US persons hold a substantial ownership or controlling interest.